FREE: 10 Must-Know Tomato Growing Tips Get The Guide

 The end of the season is the perfect time to add organic material to your vegetable garden.
 You’ll be glad you did come spring.

-There are a few reasons this step helps your garden get ready for next season.
+There are a few reasons this step helps your garden get ready for next season -- mainly, to improve your garden soil over winter.

 First, a barrier layer of organic matter helps discourage any weeds that are “hangers-on” beyond what you’ve pulled: no light, no growth, especially if they’re fighting cold temperatures, too.
 Organic matter also blocks the sun from seeds that remain in the soil.
 That means they have less of a chance of sprouting during warm spells and a greater of chance of “baking to death” as the sun warms the soil and freezes it again.
 Finally, that luscious layer of compost, leaf mold, or mulch adds nutrients to your soil that will welcome your tomato plants next spring, giving your fledgling seedlings a nutritious, rich home.